Fitus/Zaloha.sh/DOCUMENTATION.md

    converting the local time.

  * The additional tolerable offsets of +/- 3600 seconds can be activated via the
    <b>--ok3600s</b> option.
-They are assumed to exist between files on &lt;sourceDir&gt;
+They are assumed to exist between files in &lt;sourceDir&gt;
-   and files on &lt;backupDir&gt;, but not between files on &lt;backupDir&gt; and the 999 file in &lt;metaDir&gt; (from which the time of the last run of Zaloha is obtained).
+   and files in &lt;backupDir&gt;, but not between files in &lt;backupDir&gt; and the 999 file in &lt;metaDir&gt; (from which the time of the last run of Zaloha is obtained).
 This last note is relevant especially if &lt;metaDir&gt; is located outside of &lt;backupDir&gt; (which is achievable via the <b>--metaDir</b> option).